Immune System Hormones

 For women and menstruating people specifically, the effects of sex hormones on the immune system pack some super unique benefits and risks!

-According to a peer-reviewed paper published in 2018, “Women mount stronger immune responses against foreign but also against self-antigens, and the prevalence of most autoimmune diseases (AD) is greatly increased in women compared to men.”
+According to a peer-reviewed paper1 published in 2018, “Women mount stronger immune responses against foreign but also against self-antigens, and the prevalence of most autoimmune diseases (AD) is greatly increased in women compared to men.”

 Let’s take a look at six key hormones to unpack their impact on our immune health.